leok7v/sqz/README.md

 ### Theory of Operation Summary:
-The `sqz` interface provides an adaptive compression algorithm that dynamically adjusts its Huffman trees based on the input data.
+The `sqz` interface provides an adaptive compression algorithm that dynamically adjusts its probability models based on the input data.
 It uses LZ77 to find repeating patterns in the data and encodes them efficiently using backreferences.
-Huffman encoding is used to represent both literal bytes and length/position pairs compactly.
+Range coding is used to represent both literal bytes and length/position pairs compactly.
-By updating the Huffman trees as data is processed, the compressor adapts to the characteristics of the input data, ensuring that commonly occurring symbols are represented with fewer bits.
+By updating the probability models as data is processed, the compressor adapts to the characteristics of the input data, ensuring that commonly occurring symbols are represented with fewer bits.